 A quick release is something every player needs, as long as it’s not from panic.
 Some players get rid of the ball because they are not comfortable with it.
 On the contrary other players keep it too long either because they ball hog or they have slow speed of play.
-The longer a player keeps the ball, the greater chance of losing it.
-Of course there are times when you need to keep the ball and let the play develop.
-Other times dribbling is just the best option.
 Being unpredictable is what you want.
-This keeps the defender wondering what you’re going to do.
-Below you’ll learn how to improve in this area of releasing the ball at the right times and how to improve.
+Changing it up keeps the defender wondering what you’re going to do.

 Speed of play calls for a quick release